-High nailing - When shingles are nailed or fastened above the manufacturer's specified nail location.
+High Nailing - When shingles are nailed or fastened above the manufacturer's specified nail location.

-Hip legs - The down-slope ridges on hip roofs.
+Hip Legs - The down-slope ridges on hip roofs.

-Hip roof - A roof with four roof planes coming together at a peak and four separate hip legs.
+Hip Roof - A roof with four roof planes coming together at a peak and four separate hip legs.

-Ice Dam - When a snow load melts on a roof and re-freezes at the eave areas.
-Ice dams force water to "back-up" a roof and cause leakage.
+Ice Dam - When snow melts on a roof and re-freezes at the eave areas.
+Ice dams can force water to "back-up" under shingles and cause leakage.